jchultarsky101/pcli/README.md

 It takes one mandatory argument - the model's UUID.
 The output by default is JSON, but when we specify CSV, the output contains the following columns:

-* MODEL_UUID - the UUID of the model
+* UUID - the UUID of the model
 * NAME - the property name
 * VALUE - the property value